JakebJackson/JakeJackson-Ecommerce-Backend/README.md

 If you have any questions or concerns, please open an issue and I will do my best to get back to you.
 You can view my other work on GitHub: [JakebJackson](https://github.com/JakebJackson/).

 ## Credits
-Monah University Full-Stack Web Development Bootcamp
+Monah University Full-Stack Web Development Bootcamp.